acemod/ACE3/docs/wiki/development/merging-pull-requests.md

 The `authors` array property in `config.cpp` files will generally contain the original component author(s) and is otherwise reserved for individuals who have contributed significantly to a component (decided at the discretion of the ACE team).
 Do not add yourself without consent.

-The `author` string property in `config.cpp` files will always contain the common ACE team string (`ECSTRING(common,ACETeam)`) to reflect component maintanence and keep things consistent.
+The `author` string property in `config.cpp` files will always contain the common ACE team string (`ECSTRING(common,ACETeam)`) to reflect component maintenance and keep things consistent.

 #### Merge Criteria